BJP observes 'Black Day', holds protest rallies against violence in West Bengal

 The BJP is observing "Black Day" in West Bengal and a 12-hour shutdown in North 24 Parganas district's Basirhat subdivision on Monday to protest the killing of its workers and the "deteriorating" law and order situation in the state.

-The saffron party took out rallies in several parts of the state, with BJP workers supporting black badges.
+The saffron party took out rallies in several parts of the state, with BJP workers sporting black badges.

 The situation remained tense in Basirhat.
 BJP and TMC workers had clashed in Sandeshkhali area of Basirhat on Saturday.